Quasi-canonical AFL and Arithmetic Transfer conjectures at parahoric levels: Introduction

 The following table summarizes all the cases of AT conjectures in this paper.

 {\setlongtables

 We note that there are two extreme cases $(r=n,0)$ and $(0,r'=n+1)$ in the table; they are in fact equivalent under the duality isomorphisms \eqref{eq: dual iso}.

 Let us comment on the scope of our AT conjectures.
 We indeed seem to have exhausted all possible cases under a couple of natural constraints, as we explain now.
+In addition to the Kudla--Rapoport $\CZ$-divisor, we also use the $\CY$-divisor, cf. \cite[\S 5.2]{ZZha} (and see \S\ref{ss:Mnr}).
 The AFL conjecture concerns the diagram

 where $\CN_{n}^{[0]}\simeq \CZ(u_0)$, for a special vector of unit norm.
 Our spaces and cycles are variants of this diagram built on the following two considerations: \begin{altenumerate} \item [1) ] we would like the ambient space to be a product of RZ spaces of {\em maximal parahoric levels} and to be regular. \item [2) ] the $\CZ$-divisor, resp. the $\CY$-divisor $ \CZ(u)^{[r]} \hookrightarrow \CY(u)^{[r]}$ on $\CN_{n+1}^{[r]}$ should be isomorphic to a lower-dimensional RZ space of maximal parahoric level.
 More precisely, we have the following \emph{exceptional isomorphisms}